Mishi93/DataScience/README.md

 ## Objective

-The primary objective is to predict whether a Falcon 9 rocket landing will be successful or not based on flight related features.
+The primary objective is to predict whether a Falcon 9 stage 1 rocket landing will be successful or not based on flight related features.